 16 March 2005

-Hotels and resorts in Chang Island are now buying water from the private sector in order to alleviate tourists’ plight after the occurance of the drought.
+Hotels and resorts in Chang Island are now buying water from the private sector in order to alleviate tourists’ plight after the occurrence of the drought.

 From the drought condition in several areas, many districts in Trat Province are faced with problem of water shortages.
 The Chang Island Subdistrict is another place facing these shortages at present.
 This is due to the drying up of the island’s natural water sources, such as the Plu canal and Mayom watercourse.